Behind the camera: NASA Tracking Camera

 Yet, Howard Benedict was wrong.
 Years after the crash, officials acknowledged that the crew cabin of the shuttle survived the shuttle break-up, intact.
 There was no real explosion, no detonation of the huge amounts of fuel carried by the shuttle.
-As the shuttle structure was broken down from the leaking flaming booster rocket it was torn apart by incredible aerodynamic forces outside the super sonic shuttle.
-At 48,000 ft., the shuttle ripped apart freeing the crew section, which still under great momentum flew to a peek altitude of 65,000 ft before returning back to earth.
+As the shuttle structure was broken down from the leaking flaming booster rocket it was torn apart by incredible aerodynamic forces outside the supersonic shuttle.
+At 48,000 ft., the shuttle ripped apart freeing the crew section, which still under great momentum flew to a peak altitude of 65,000 ft before returning back to earth.
 As the crew compartment flew higher, released fuel from the External Tank (ET) and shuttle burned in seconds creating the huge fireball seen below.
 The force that tore apart the rest of the shuttle wasn’t great enough to destroy the crew compartment, in part because air density at that height is much lower.
-Recovered flight recorder data revealed that Shuttle computers still functioned after break-up, even shutting down the engines when sensors showed there was no fuel.
+Recovered flight recorder data revealed that Shuttle computers still functioned after the break-up, even shutting down the engines when sensors showed there was no fuel.

 Did the crew survive the explosion?

 The G-Forces from the breakup and decent back to earth may have rendered the crew unconscious but it was revealed that on the trip down at least some of the crew where awake.
 Of the four emergency oxygen tanks, called Personal Egress Air Packs or PEAPs, that were recovered from the ocean, three had been turned on.
 One of the PEAPs was identified as Smith’s and because the switch was located on the back of his seat investigators believe either Resnik or Onizuka, who sat behind Smith, had the presence of mind after the shuttle break up, to turn it on.
 It wasn’t until what was left of the shuttle smashed into the ocean at 200 mph some 2 minutes and 45 seconds after the disaster that the compartment was crushed and all inside killed instantly.